How to Paint Artificial Flowers with Acrylic Paint

-The butterflies are also from the dollar store and I painted the brown plastic bodies the same coral color.
+The butterflies are also from Dollar Tree and I painted the brown plastic bodies the same coral color.

 Step 1: Pull the fabric flowers off of the stem so they are easier to paint.
 Fabric flowers usually are easy to remove and reattach.
 Don’t remove them if they have to be cut off of the stem.